You May Have Loved Dick

 He said: “Stop by my office when you get back and I’ll tell you”.

 His claims were true.
 HE WAS ‘the most successful financial copywriter in NYC ever’.
 No one I’ve ever heard of or met has ever had this happen to them.
-This was later confirmed by my many Ad friends, industry folk and prestigious advertising and design teachers at SVA.
-They all knew him personally or at the least, knew of him.
+This was later confirmed by my many Ad friends, industry ad folk and prestigious advertising and design teachers I studied with at SVA.
+They all knew him personally or in the rare exception, knew of him.

 He asked one day: